stefanov-sm/restql/README.md

  - returning a JSON value
  - returning no result

-## Sample server deployment on Apache httpd
+## Sample server deployment on Apache httpd, PHP and PostgreSQL
 - Download ***restql***;
 - Create a folder for your `<base_url>` in the www folder;
 - Extract the ***restql*** files into it;